GeoffreyMullier/ldmx-singularity/README.md

 1. Define versions
 In the `ldmx.buildvers` file you can define a different versions of LDMX and dependencies that are used.
 Following is a description of the available options:
+   * BOOST_VER=1.73.0 - Defines the boost version, currently it is broken and the build process doesn't work

+   * PYTHON_VER=3.8.0 - Defines Python version, downloads the correct version and compiles with shared libraries (currently not fully tested since needs a compiled from source python version to compile boost)

+   * ONNX_VER=1.3.0 - Defines version of ONNX libraries, download the binaries without compiling them

+   * ONNX_GPU=OFF - ON/OFF, Defines if the version of ONNX should be a GPU one (the ones available offer CUDA support) to run with the container need to use the -nv experimental option for CUDA support

    * CENTOS=7 - defines the CentOS version.
 Please note that at the time of writing only CentOS 7 builds are fully tested.